Long COVID Symptoms List: What They Are and Why They Stick Around

 Our team initiates another round of tests to assess your progress and unique findings on any cognitive and physical improvements.

-Though COVID-19 may have brought ongoing health challenges, the Aviv team is here to help you and your loved ones get back to optimal health.
-Aviv delivers a personalized protocol to enhance your mind and body and feel like yourself again.
+Though COVID-19 may have brought ongoing health challenges, the Aviv Clinics team is here to help you and your loved ones get back to optimal health.
+The Aviv Medical Program delivers a personalized protocol to enhance your mind and body and feel like yourself again.